SNAP Benefits in Oregon: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your balance through the online ebtEDGE portal, with an app like Benny, or by calling the number on your card.
-An ATM receipt will show your cash balance after an inquiry.
+You can check your balance through the state's online portal, by calling the number on your card, or on your last store receipt.

 Check out our guide covering each method on how to check EBT balance.